-The Victorian Government also advises meeting with friends and family outdoors, because there's a lower risk of spreading COVID-19 between people if you are outdoors.
+The Victorian Government also recommends meeting with friends and family outdoors, because there's a lower risk of spreading COVID-19 between people if you are outdoors.

 Victorian daily updates

-Visit the Department of Health and Human Services (DHHS) website for the latest daily update on COVID-19, and view their latest media release for case numbers by local government area.
-DHHS also provides a breakdown of COVID-19 data by location, updated daily, as well as the latest information on public exposure sites.
+Visit the Department of Health (DH) website for the latest daily update on COVID-19, and view their latest media release for case numbers by local government area.
+DH also provides a breakdown of COVID-19 data by location, updated daily, as well as the latest information on public exposure sites.